How do I register with your office?

 Where can I find your office?

-What do I do when I receive an official form letter from the ODA?
+What do I do when I receive an official letter from the ODA?

 You will receive a copy for your personal records and copies for all of your classes.

-This letter should be given to your course instructor as soon as you wish to begin receiving services.
+This letter should be given to your course instructor as soon as you wish to begin receiving your approved accommodations.
 Requests for modification letters are not retroactive.
 Thus, if you do not provide the instructor with the request, you may not receive reasonable accommodations in the learning environment.
-Until you provide a copy of the request.
-Or, you may not be allowed to apply modifications to previous course work.
+Or, you will not be allowed to apply accommodations to previous course work.

 - First, read it carefully.
 It is a formal notice, signifying that the student has furnished the university with documentation of a disability, which he or she feels will impact the learning situation.

 - Second, discuss the request with the student.
 The letter lists the reasonable accommodations which have been recommended by the physician, diagnostician, or counselor as compensation methods.
 If you do not understand why the specific adjustment was requested, ask the student to talk with you.
 You may want to call the Office of Disability Access at (940) 565-4323 to request more details.
 You may want to talk to your department's ADA liaison or other appropriate departmental official.